dingyaozhang/VirusSi/README.md

 the penalty factor for pre-design mode --offtargetperfect
-Include a perfect instead of faster evaluation on siRNA offtarget effect in mode Predesign without greedy algorithm
+Include a perfect instead of faster evaluation on siRNA offtarget effect in mode Predesign without greedy algorithm --allow
+List of siRNAs which are verified by the experiments --ban
+List of siRNAs which are excluded by the experiments
 ```
 ## Dependencies
 Perl5 is needed.
 All the other packages which are needed are put in the bin/.
 No other packages are required for the program.
 The ViennaRNA Package is needed for all functions.